privacysandbox/attestation/how-to-enroll.md

 # Enroll for the Privacy Sandbox

-To access the Privacy Sandbox relevance and measurement APIs on [Chrome](https://developer.chrome.com/docs/privacy-sandbox/) and [Android](https://developer.android.com/design-for-safety/privacy-sandbox), developers need to enroll with the Privacy Sandbox.
+To access the Privacy Sandbox relevance and measurement APIs on **Chrome** (https://developer.chrome.com/docs/privacy-sandbox/) and **Android** (https://developer.android.com/design-for-safety/privacy-sandbox), developers need to enroll with the Privacy Sandbox.
 This includes Attribution Reporting, Protected Audience, Topics, Private Aggregation, and Shared Storage.

 ## What is enrollment?